-But before the serious business of cocktail hunting began, Jonathan and I had some scheduled photoshoots to knock-out with a few of the restaurants on the Liberate Your Palate Cocktail Tour.
-We pulled into Charleston right at 2pm in time for our first photoshoot with Cannon Green which happens to be one of my favorite destinations in Charleston.
+But before the serious business of cocktail hunting began, I had some scheduled photoshoots to knock-out with a few of the restaurants on the Liberate Your Palate Cocktail Tour.
+I pulled into Charleston right at 2pm in time for my first photoshoot with Cannon Green which happens to be one of my favorite destinations in Charleston.
 The fact that we scored them for this tour is the icing, bourbon soaked cherry, whipped cream, chocolate drizzle and crushed pistachios on top.
 Cannon Green has the most lovely, open and charming atmosphere with an exquisite food and cocktail menu to match its elegant space.

-Our next shoot was scheduled at The Grocery, which was literally around the corner from Cannon Green.
+The next shoot was scheduled at The Grocery, which was literally around the corner from Cannon Green.
 One reason why Charleston is such a great fit for The Liberate Your Palate Cocktail Tour is because of it's hyper-local food culture and fondness for drink all in just a few square miles.
 The perfect destination for walking tours of all kinds.

 The Grocery is a Chef-driven restaurant owned by Executive Chef, Kevin Johnson and is based on seasonal ingredients available from local and regional farmers and fisherman that he has worked with for years.
 The Grocery's kitchen is stocked with house-made charcuterie and fresh, local fish and seafood.
 They also accommodate an in-house canning program to preserve fresh produce for the menu.